-- (1) Certified trainers are necessary to carry out the purpose of the Statewide Consumer Network by providing recovery and wellness training, preparing consumer leaders statewide, and educating the public on mental health recovery. - (2) Treatment services for clients to be served based on organizational history of expenses. - (3) The case manager is vital to client services related to the program and outcomes. - (4) The evaluator is provided by an experienced individual (Ph.D. level) with expertise in substance abuse, research and evaluation, and knowledge about the population of focus.
-This evaluator will report GPRA data.
+- (1) Certified trainers are necessary to carry out the purpose of the statewide Consumer Network by providing recovery and wellness training, preparing consumer leaders statewide, and educating the public on mental health recovery. - (2) Treatment services for clients to be served based on organizational history of expenses. - (3) Case manager is vital to client services related to the program and outcomes.

-(5) The marketing coordinator will develop a plan to include public education and outreach efforts to engage clients of the community about grantee activities, and provision of presentations at public meetings and community events to stakeholders, community civic organizations, churches, agencies, family groups and schools.
+- (4) Evaluator is provided by an experienced individual (Ph.D. level) with expertise in substance abuse, research and evaluation, is knowledgeable about the population of focus, and will report GPRA data. - (5) Marketing Coordinator will develop a plan to include public education and outreach efforts to engage clients of the community about grantee activities, and provision of presentations at public meetings and community events to stakeholders, community civic organizations, churches, agencies, family groups and schools.